Utility Bill Formats and Statement Layout References

 Common Layout Structure and Visual Hierarchy

 Most utility bill layouts follow a vertical structure that prioritises clarity and scannability.
-While designs differ by region and provider, a typical hierarchy often appears as:
+While designs differ by region and provider, a typical hierarchy often appears as:- Header section with company branding and account overview

 - Customer and service location information block